Last updated JUNE 19, 2013 | Download

 Officials in at least 45 states (AL, AR, CA, CO, CT, DE, DC, FL, GA, HI, IL, IN, ID, IA, KS, KY, LA, ME, MD, MA, MI, MN, MS, MO, MT, NV, NH, NM, NJ, NY, NC, OH, OK, OR, PA, RI, SC, TN, TX, UT, VA, VT, WA, WI, WY) have confirmed that DACA recipients are eligible for licenses or have been issuing licenses to people in this group.
 Three of these states (NM, WA, UT) issue driver’s licenses or driver’s privilege cards to eligible applicants regardless of their status.

 By contrast, the governor or other state officials in only 2 states (AZ, NE) announced that DACA recipients will not be eligible for a driver’s license.
 Arizona did this by creating — either formally or informally — special rules for DACA recipients.
 For example, the Arizona Motor Vehicle Division revised its list of identity documents to exclude EADs obtained by DACA recipients, while preserving eligibility for all other individuals with EADs.
-The exclusion by Arizona was challenged in litigation, as was an exclusion imposed by Michigan state officials.
+The exclusion by Arizona and Nebraska has been challenged in litigation, as was an exclusion imposed by Michigan state officials.
 However, the Michigan secretary of state announced on February 1 that the state would reverse its policy and resume issuing driver's licenses to individuals granted DACA.

 North Carolina briefly stopped issuing drivers’ licenses to DACA grantees while awaiting an opinion from the state attorney general.
 The attorney general concluded that, although they do not have a formal immigration status, people granted DACA are lawfully present in the U.S. and are therefore eligible for a state driver’s license.
 Although the state Department of Transportation decided to resume its policy of issuing licenses to this group, the licenses are now marked “LEGAL PRESENCE NO LAWFUL STATUS.”